emirotin/mimosa-jade/README.md

-mimosa-jade
+mimosa-jade-static
 ===========

 ## Overview

-This is a Jade compiler for the Mimosa build tool.
+This is a Jade to HTML compiler for the Mimosa build tool.
 This module is for use with Mimosa `2.0+`.
-This replicates the functionality of the Jade compiler that was built into Mimosa before `2.0`.

 For more information regarding Mimosa, see http://mimosa.io

 ## Usage

-Add `'jade'` to your list of modules.
+Add `'jade-static'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start `mimosa watch` or `mimosa build`.

 ## Functionality

-This module will compile Jade files during `mimosa watch` and `mimosa build`.
+This module will compile Jade files to HTML during `mimosa watch` and `mimosa build`.

 This module utilizes all of the built-in template behavior that comes with Mimosa's basic template compiler.
 See the [mimosa website](http://mimosa.io/compilers.html#mt) for more information about how templates are treated